quii/learn-go-with-tests/time.md

 Make sure to also move over the test for when the game ends.

-Once we are happy we have moved the tests over for game logic we can simplify our CLI tests so they reflect our intended responsiblities clearer
+Once we are happy we have moved the tests over for game logic we can simplify our CLI tests so they reflect our intended responsibilities clearer

-- Process user input and call `Game`'s methods when appropiate
+- Process user input and call `Game`'s methods when appropriate
 - Send output
 - Crucially it doesn't know about the actual workings of how games work